cgranell/tfm-ideas/README.md

 ### Conceptualisation of mobility neigbourhoods through the lens of bikers
-*Hyphotesis*: Mobility is a multi-dimensional, multi-faceted concept that may lead to multiple interpretations.
+*Hypothesis*: Mobility is a multi-dimensional, multi-faceted concept that may lead to multiple interpretations.

 *Summary*: Much research has put the focus on monitoring mobility behaviour in the sense of detecting differences in the mobility behaviour of distinct profiles of people (or types of transport modes).
 For example, locals and tourists move differently in a city, as each profile visits more frequently certain places and takes certain routes than the other.
 Or confronting taxis’ and private cars’ mobility.
 Assessing **where, when and how** a person travels and moves has been and is the aim of mobility behaviour.